Reaksoft/docs-2.4.4/sources/how-to/backup.md

 * Using tar command to tar the Gluu Server Folder from the Host OS
 * Using Gluu provided export and import scripts to back up ldif of the LDAP.

-> NOTE: In this documentation we are specifying '2.4.x' as installed version.
+> NOTE: In this documentation,'2.4.x' is referred to the existing installed version of Gluu CE Server.

 ##Tar command to Back up Gluu Server